vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 Do not override the following flags: `alter, pid, plugin, dry-run, execute, new-table-name, [no-]drop-new-table, [no-]drop-old-table`.

-`pt-osc` throtlling is done via Vitess's own tablet throttler, based on replication lag, and via a `pt-online-schema-change` plugin.
+`pt-osc` throttling is done via Vitess's own tablet throttler, based on replication lag, and via a `pt-online-schema-change` plugin.

 ## Throttling